cornetturin/timatalvan/README.md

 ## 🤝 Acknowledgements

 - WebUntis for powering the backend
-- OpenAI & ChatGPT for code support
+- OpenAI for code support
 - Faroese students and peers for testing & feedback

 ---